 - Always limb a tree after it is cut down.
-Only then can limbing be done safely and prop- - Leave the larger limbs underneath the felled tree to support the tree as you work. - Start at the base of the felled tree and work toward the top, cutting branches and limbs.
-Remove small limbs with one cut. - Keep the tree between you and the chain.
+Only then can limbing be done safely and properly. - Leave the larger limbs underneath the felled tree to support the tree as you work.
+Start at the base of the felled tree and work - Start at the base of the felled tree and work toward the top, cutting branches and limbs.
+Remove small limbs with one cut.

+- Keep the tree between you and the chain.
 Cut from the side of the tree opposite the branch you are cutting. - Remove larger, supporting branches with the cutting techniques described in BUCK-ING WITHOUT A SUPPORT. - Always use an overcut to cut small and freely hanging limbs.
 Undercutting could cause limbs to fall and pinch the saw.